quintusdias/hdfeos_python_zoo/README.md

 Anaconda
 ========
 Anaconda is ideal for the Windows platform although the netcdf4 library was not compiled with hdf4 support.
+For HDF4, you can use PyHDF at http://hdfeos.org/software/pyhdf.php.
 The H5PY package that is installed by default will read HDF5 swath files, and the gdal package (not installed by default) will read both HDF4 and HDF5 grid files.
 The HDF4 swath files cannot currently be read.

     $ conda install basemap
     $ conda install netcdf4